 Since 2003 the Chinese government has been working on creating a circular economy for China as a response for the increasing environmental burden their economic growth has created.
 In 2008 they approved the Circular Economy Promotion Law with the purpose of "promoting the development of the circular economy, improving the resource utilization efficiency, protecting and improving the environment and realizing sustainable development."

 Last January 20th the Forum of Young Global Leaders announced the winners of their first version of The Circulars, an initiative to recognise individuals and enterprises that have made a 'notable' contribution to driving the circular economy principles in five different categories: Leadership, Entrepreneurship, Pioneers, Digital Disruptor and Cities/Regions.

 This last category is our focus today, the cities or regions that are at the fore front of transitioning towards a circular economy.
 Although circularity mainly happens at a product or organisation level, a systems level is key to facilitate the transformation and there is where cities and regions are key players.
 Here we present a list of the most attractive cities to start a circular business based on their commitment to promote an enabling environment for circularity.

-But first, let's try to define what a circular city or region might be: it would be a urban/rural system organised in such a way that encourages cyclical urban metabolism.
+A circular city or region might be defined as a urban/rural system organised in such a way that encourages cyclical urban metabolism.
 What does this mean?
 Well, it can mean many things but basically a circular city or region would be a place where activities are organised in such a way that circularity can happen in an efficient way.
 Let's review some examples.

 2. the netherlands